martinkaptein/my-site/content/blog/pythoncms.md

++++
+date = "2017-05-18T13:27:25+02:00"
-title: PythonCMS - A static blog and site generator
-description: PythonCMS is a static blog and site generator, written in Python 3, which is fully portable and very easy to use.
+title = "PythonCMS - A static blog and site generator" description = "PythonCMS is a static blog and site generator, written in Python 3, which is fully portable and very easy to use." draft = false slug = "pythoncms"
++++

 # PythonCMS - Static Blog Generator